5 Steps to Estimate Quarterly Income Tax for 1099 Contractors

 Once you have determined that it is likely or even possible you will have to pay quarterly estimated tax, you will need to calculate them.
 Here it is in a nutshell:

 There is more than one way to calculate your quarterly estimated taxes, so you know how much to put aside.
-However, you estimate, be aware of new legislation that changes the landscape a bit in 2020.
-Recent legislation extended certain tax benefits that had expired at the end of 2017 through 2020 including the tuition and fees deduction and the deduction for mortgage insurance premiums.
+However, you estimate, be aware of new legislation that changed the landscape a bit in 2020.
+Recent legislation extended certain tax benefits that had expired at the end of 2017 through 2024 including the tuition and fees deduction and the deduction for mortgage insurance premiums.

 Calculating your quarterly estimated taxes sounds harder than it is, because there are tools and methods to help you.
 Following are the main ones.